 This podcast has just won the 2017 Smartest Podcast Award in London, thanks to its innovative teaching style, which is perfect for beginners.

-With this podcast you can learn some more simple vocabulary, like how to book a table at a restaurant.
+With this podcast, you can learn some more simple vocabulary, like how to book a table at a restaurant.
 Every podcast is made up of a lesson between a student and two teachers, and so the listener can learn along with them.
-Recent lessons have talked about the different between bello and buono, how to compliment people and adjective agreement.
+Recent lessons have talked about the difference between bello and buono, how to compliment people and adjective agreement.